ess-dmsc/vmm-sdat/README.md

 ## Getting Started

+### Which branch do I need?
+The main branch analyses PCAPNG files in the SRS or ESS data format.
+PCAPNG files can be generated with Wireshark or tcdump.
+The SRS branch analyses PCAPNG files, or HDF5 files that have been created with the GdGEM pipeline of the ESS DAQ/event formation unit.
+The old SRS data format (offsets 0-31) and the new SRS data format (offsets -1 to 15) are supported.

 ### Prerequisites
 - Boost system library [find_package( Boost REQUIRED COMPONENTS system)]
 - HDF5 1.10 or newer [find_package(HDF5 1.10 REQUIRED)]